acganesh/acgan.sh/projects.md

 ## Writing

 Editor, [The Gradient](https://thegradient.pub/).
-Co-founded and grew publication to 5,000 subscribers and 200,000 page reads.
+A digital publication focused on reporting on the state-of-the-art in machine learning.

 ## Patents